 Merlin Mann meant the Inbox zero approach as a way to disconnect from our inboxes.
 Through this approach, Merlin Mann helps you manage your emails better without putting in too much effort.
 By following a regular schedule with proper time allocation for our email management, Inbox zero can free up our inboxes and our mental space.

-Goals of the inbox zero approach
+Benefits of the inbox zero approach

 The Inbox zero approach can benefit us in various ways.
 All the benefits and goals of inbox zero contribute towards us having a stress free email inbox.
 A handful of these goals are: